 Catalonia, unique traditions and culture

-Located in the northeast of Spain, Catalonia is positioned as one of the richest and most culturally beautiful autonomies.
+Located in the north-east of Spain, Catalonia is one of the richest and most culturally beautiful autonomies.
 A place that allows you to explore multiple geographical contrasts and historical traditions.
 From the peaks of the Pyrenees to the celebration of Sant Jordi.

-Beyond belonging geographically to Spain, Catalans show a strong sense of identity.
-You can feel it while walking through the streets of Gracia (Barcelona), surrounded by red and yellow Catalan flags (symbolic colors of Catalonia).
+Beyond their geographically belonging to Spain, Catalans have a strong sense of identity.
+You can feel this as you walk through the streets of Gracia (Barcelona), surrounded by red and yellow Catalan flags (the symbolic colors of Catalonia).

 Or when experiencing the enormous commotion related to the national day.

 In our article, we will briefly introduce you to some of the most famous traditions of Catalonia, which are truly remarkable.

 Sant Jordi is undoubtedly a key date in which we can experience one of the most outstanding Catalan traditions.
 On this day, we find books and roses all over the city as a tribute to the patron saint of Catalonia.
 These are the two key elements of this celebration, which consists of a combination of culture and love.